Mandarin Oriental Las Vegas

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Mandarin Oriental Las Vegas or take a look at our itineraries to The Southwest
+To start planning your vacation to Mandarin Oriental Las Vegas

 The Mandarin Oriental is somewhat of an anomaly in Las Vegas, being an understated luxury hotel that does not need to shout.
 Located in Las Vegas’ CityCenter complex on the Strip, the hotel glitters with chrome and glass, and everything from the beautifully planted bonsai gardens to the serene casino-free atmosphere and Asian flair, make this, by Vegas standards at least, almost a boutique hotel.